 The Column of Constantine is a Roman monumental column of the style often used to commemorate triumphs.
 Several other famous columns exist across the former Roman world, including Trajan’s Column in Rome and Pompey’s Pillar in Alexandria.
 Quite often these columns were hollow to allow for inner staircases, as in Trajan’s Column, but they were also commonly made of solid cylindrical blocks of stone, as in Constantine’s Column.

 Constantine’s Column is made out of porphyry, a purple marble of some significance to the later Romans.
-In the Great Palace of Constantinople (the Bukoleon), there was a chamber made, or perhaps veneered, entirely of porphyry, in which empresses would bear children.
+In the Great Palace of Constantinople, there was a chamber made, or perhaps veneered, entirely of porphyry, in which empresses would bear children.
 Children borne to a reigning emperor and his legitimate wife within the porphyry chamber were given the appellation “Porphyrogennetos” or “Porphyreogennete,” meaning “born in the purple.”
 The most famous example of this was Constantine VII, who has kept the appellation through history, although the underrated Anna Komnene was a Porphyrogennete as well.

 What was the column like over the years?